 Review all refunds issued to you and the tax returns filed during the year in question; add to the refund amount, any of the following which are included on the 1099-G:

 - Amounts credited forward to 2014 estimated tax

 - Prior year refunds issued in 2014

 - Refund amounts intercepted by Treasury to apply to back tax Assessments, State Agency Collections (e.g. Driver Responsibility Fee) or other 3rd Party Garnishments.

 - Any portion of a refund designated on your return to pay Use tax.

-- Contributions designated for Voluntary Contribution Schedule
+- Amount contributed on the Michigan Voluntary Contribution Schedule

 - Homestead Property Tax Credit

 - Farmland Preservation Credit

 - Stillbirth Credit